oplS17projects/Image-To-Sketch-Posterizing/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)

-Duy Truong:
-[x] Finished Posterizing Filter
+- [x] Finished Posterizing Filter

-Chuong Vu:
-[x] Finished InvertColor Filter
+- [x] Finished InvertColor Filter

 We both will work on Gaussian Blur Filter.
 After that we will combine the filter and gray filter togeter to get the final image.

 ### Second Milestone (Sun Apr 16)
-[x] Got the Gaussian Blur filter works
+- [x] Got the Gaussian Blur filter works
-[x] Convert image to sketch.
+- [x] Convert image to sketch.

 At this point, we use another two racket library with is `(require images/flomap)` and `(require (except-in racket/draw make-pen make-color)).` to make a `flomap` for generate the Gaussian Blur filter.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+- [ ]
-[] Wrap up everything, all bugs should be addressed.
+Wrap up everything, all bugs should be addressed.
 Clean up the code and ready to demonstrate.

 ## Group Responsibilities